rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Our discussion is best handled in increments by performing the following steps:

 * Before You Begin
-* Pointing your domain name to Linode name servers
+* Pointing your domain to Linode
-* Adding blog subdomain to your domain name
+* Adding blog subdomain
 * Installing Hugo
-* Creating a Hugo blog article
+* Creating a blog article
 * Installing Nginx
-* Configuring Nginx as a reverse proxy server
+* Configuring Nginx
 * Learning more about Hugo

 ## Before You Begin